textX/Arpeggio/docs/semantics.md

 as the `node` parameter and the evaluated children nodes as the `children` parameter.

-For example, if you have `expression` rule in your grammar than the transformation of the non-terminal matched by this rule can be done as:
+For example, if you have `expression` rule in your grammar then the transformation of the non-terminal matched by this rule can be done as:

     def visitor_expression(self, node, children):